Spitzer observations of the thermal emission from WASP-43b: SECONDARY-ECLIPSE ANALYSIS -- METHODOLOGY

 where \math{N} is the number of data points.
 The best model minimizes the chosen criterion.
-For the final decision, the level of correlation in the photometric residuals is also considered, by plotting root-mean-squared (RMS) model residuals {\em vs.}\ bin size \citep[time interval;][]{pont:2006, winn:2008, CampoEtal2011apjWASP12b} and comparing this to the theoretical \math{1/\sqrt{N}} RMS scaling.
+The level of correlation in the photometric residuals is also considered by plotting root-mean-squared (rms) model residuals versus bin size \citep[time interval,][]{pont:2006, winn:2008, CampoEtal2011apjWASP12b} and comparing this to the theoretical \math{1/\sqrt{2N}} rms scaling (\citealp{BlecicEtal2013apjWASP14b} explains the factor of 2).
+Sometimes, we prefer less-correlated models with insignificantly poorer BIC values.

-We explore the phase space and estimate errors using a Markov-chain Monte Carlo (MCMC) routine following the Metropolis-Hastings random-walk algorithm, which uses independent Gaussian proposal distributions for each parameter with widths chosen to give an acceptance rate of 30-60\%.
-Each MCMC model fit begins with the Levenberg-Marquardt algorithm (least-squares minimization).
-We use a Bayesian prior \citep[e.g.,][]{Gelman2002} if a parameter's uncertainty in the literature is smaller than what we can achieve.
+We explore the phase space and estimate errors by using a Markov-chain Monte Carlo (MCMC) routine following the Metropolis--Hastings random-walk algorithm, which uses independent Gaussian proposal distributions for each parameter with widths chosen to give an acceptance rate of 30\%--60\%.
+Each MCMC model fit begins with the Levenberg--Marquardt algorithm (least-squares minimization).
+We use an informative prior \citep[e.g.,][]{Gelman2002} taken from other work on parameters that are more tightly constrained than what our fits can achieve.
+In this work, those are ingress and egress times, which are not well sampled by our observation.
+All other parameters have flat priors and are free parameters of the MCMC.
+For each channel, they are listed in Section \ref{sec:joint}.
+For orbital analysis, they are listed in Section \ref{sec:orbit}.
 We then run enough MCMC iterations to satisfy the \citet{Gelman1992} convergence test.
 After every run, we assess convergence by examining plots of the parameter traces, pairwise correlations, autocorrelations, marginal posteriors, best-fitting model, and systematics-corrected best-fitting model.
 The final fit is obtained from the simultaneous run of all datasets, sharing parameters such as the eclipse midpoint and duration among some or all datasets.

-We report the times of our secondary eclipses in both BJD\sb{UTC} (Coordinated Universal Time) and BJD\sb{TT} (BJD\sb{TDB}, Barycentric Dynamical Time), calculated using the Jet Propulsion Laboratory (JPL) Horizons system and following \citet{EastmanEtal2010apjLeapSec}.
+We report the times of our secondary eclipses in both BJD\sb\rm{UTC} (Coordinated Universal Time) and BJD\sb\rm{TT} (BJD\sb\rm{TDB}, Barycentric Dynamical Time), calculated using the Jet Propulsion Laboratory (JPL) Horizons system and following \citet{EastmanEtal2010apjLeapSec}.